Devadatta: Records from Chinese pilgrims to India

 Faxian and other Chinese pilgrims who travelled to India in the early centuries of the current era recorded the continued existence of "Gotamaka" buddhists, followers of Devadatta.
 Gotamaka are also referred to in Pali texts of the second and fifth centuries of the current era.
 The followers of Devadatta are recorded to have honored all the Buddhas previous to Śākyamuni (Gautama Buddha), but not Śākyamuni himself.
 According to Faxian, Xuanzang and Yijing's writings, some people practised in a similar way and with the same books as common Buddhists, but followed the similar tapas and performed rituals to the past three buddhas and not Śākyamuni.

 Theravāda portrayals of Devadatta

-Devadatta in the Theravāda Vinaya
+In the Theravāda Vinaya

-In Cullavagga section VII of the Vinayapiṭaka of the Theravādins which deals with schisms, it is told how Devadatta went forth along with a number of the Buddha's other relatives and clansmen.
-In the first year he attained psychic power (abhijñā), but made no supermundane achievement.
+Cullavagga section VII of the Vinayapiṭaka of the Theravādins, which deals with schisms, recalls an account of how Devadatta went forth along with a number of the Buddha's other relatives and clansmen.
+In the first year he attained psychic power (abhijñā), but made no supramundane achievement.